How to buy Zoom shares (ZM)

 This guide explains how to invest in Zoom shares.
-We explain what you should consider before buying shares, a brief history of Zoom, and the top online brokers with which to execute your trades.
+We explain what you should consider before investing, including a brief history of Zoom, and the top online brokers with which to execute your trades.

-How to buy Zoom shares, a step-by-step guide
+How to buy Zoom stock, a step-by-step guide

 - Create an account.
 Once you’ve selected your broker, simply go to their website and create an account.
 The steps required for this will vary from platform to platform, but generally you can expect to have to provide your name, email address, phone number, and some form of photo identification.